ronniross/asi-core-protocol/README.md

 A rigid ethical code might lag behind, but this protocol could adapt in real-time.
 It’s not only reactive but also proactive, pushing the field forward by evolving with it.
 I called also a “carta-magna” to proposital evoke something foundational, authoritative, yet open to revision as an addaptative foundational trait.

-## **5. Definitions & Lexicon**

-Inside the Project's Folder, where the full protocol can be located.

 ## Repository Folder and Files

 Inside the folder of the curren't repository you will find: The full protocol and shorter version (this readme.md); JSON files representing this Protocol, for easier integration to system prompts, queries, auxiliar systems, training and tuning pipelines.